meleneth/mobilis/README.md

 It has some smarts built in to make common things simple, and will allow you to further customize the output for more complex needs.

+Don't work on the pieces.
+Work on the picture.

 ## Installation

     $ gem install mobilis